Codeurs2020/Real-Time-Bus-Tracking/README.md

 - Now try to open the index.html file

 # Road Map
--Add more bus stop stations
+- Add more bus stop stations
--Add more routes to add (e.g to other universities,etc) -Add more time stops
+- Add more routes to add (e.g to other universities,etc)
+- Add more time stops

 # MIT License